 In the application of Rules II.18 and II.19, a board member who is also a shareholder in the offeree company and has undertaken to vote for the merger at the shareholders' meeting is not for that reason to be regarded as being prohibited from participating in the preparation of the offeree company board's statement in accordance with Rule II.19.
-However, it must be clear from the statement that the individual in question has undertaken to vote in favour of the merger in his or her capacity as a shareholder
+However, it must be clear from the statement that the individual in question has undertaken to vote in favour of the merger in his or her capacity as a shareholder.

 The provisions governing offer documents in Rule II.6, Section V and the Appendix are not excluded in Rule VI.2.
-In the case of a merger, it is in practice a question of preparing a document that contains the information required by Articles 1.4g and 1.5 first paragraph f of the EU Prospectus Regulation, (cf. Chapter 2, Section 6 of the EU Prospectus Regulation (Supplemental Provisions) Act (2019:414)), or a comparable document under applicable foreign law, and ensuring that holders of securities are thus provided with such information as is relevant in a merger situation, whereupon guidance regarding the contents of an offer document can be obtained from the provisions.
-If Swedish statutory requirements do not apply to the document which has been produced, it is of course also not necessary to submit such a document to the Swedish Financial Supervisory Authority for approval.
+In the case of a merger, it may be a question of drawing up a document that contains the information required by Articles 1.4g and 1.5 first paragraph f of the EU Prospectus Regulation, (cf. Chapter 2, Section 6 of the EU Prospectus Regulation (Supplemental Provisions) Act (2019:414)), or a comparable document under applicable foreign law.
+Shareholders are always to be provided with such information as is relevant in a merger situation.

+If Swedish statutory requirements do not apply to the document which has been produced, it is not necessary to submit it to the Swedish Financial Supervisory Authority for approval.
 The document is to be made available to the shareholders for a period of no less than two weeks prior to the shareholders' meeting at which the decision on approval of the merger is to be made.